Quiz whizz? Garden guru? Space ace? There’s something for you at the Curiosity Carnival.

 Plus you can cast your vote as researchers fight to survive the live final of I’m a Researcher, Get Me Out of Here! - booking essential, tickets £4.

 7pm to 9.30pm - Museum of the History of Science

-You'll need a Curious Pub Quiz ticket - £5 (this is an 18+ event)
+You'll need a Curious Pub Quiz ticket - SOLD OUT!